 One year later, however, five vehicles finished the route, instilling hope that vehicle autonomy could eventually become commercially feasible.
 But major questions remained.
 Could the technology used by most of the teams ensure safety in real-world conditions?
 Would autonomous platforms be reliable enough to actively reduce the number of road deaths and injuries?

-ADAS: accelerating safety
+ADAS technology development: accelerating safety

 Road Traffic Accidents (RTA) cause 1.35 million fatalities and around 50 million serious injuries every year, equally divided between vehicle occupants and Vulnerable Road Users (VRU).
 RTAs claim the lives of more people aged 5-29 years than any other cause and cost the global economy $1.8 trillion annually.
 Part of the problem is the exponential rise in the use of scooters and other two-wheelers.

 That’s where Advanced Driver-Assistance Systems (ADAS) come in.
 Sophisticated sensors, far more advanced than those deployed in the Grand Challenge, are predicted to prevent 37 percent of injuries and 29 percent of deaths from passenger vehicle crashes.

 To deliver the required performance, ADAS sensors must provide reliable performance in all conditions, especially in darkness and severe weather when the risk of an RTA is substantially higher.
 They must also cover a wide field of view, both horizontally and vertically to eliminate any blind spots around the vehicle.
 The elevation component is vital for depth perception and for height-obstacle detection.

 Another requirement is high resolution for spotting VRUs as they approach the vehicle, especially in urban neighborhoods and crowded parking lots where pedestrians suddenly emerge from between vehicles and scooters lurk in the vehicle’s blind spots.